Causality violations in realistic simulations of heavy-ion collisions: Abstract

 \section{Abstract}

-We show that causality is violated in the early stages of state-of-the-art heavy-ion hydrodynamic simulations.
-Up to 30\% of the initial fluid cells violate nonlinear causality constraints while the rest are uncertain.
-Only after 2-3 fm/c of evolution, do we find that $\sim 50\%$ of the fluid cells are definitely causal.
-Inclusion of pre-equilibrium evolution significantly reduces the number of acausal cells, but it does not eliminate them.
-Our findings suggest that relativistic causality places stringent constraints on the available model parameter space of heavy-ion collision simulations.
+Causality is violated in the early stages of state-of-the-art heavy-ion hydrodynamic simulations.
+Such violations are present in up to 75\% of the fluid cells in the initial time and only after 2-3 fm/c of evolution do we find that $50\%$ of the fluid cells are definitely causal.
+Superluminal propagation reaches up to 15\% the speed of light in some of the fluid cells.
+The inclusion of pre-equilibrium evolution significantly reduces the number of acausal cells.
+Our findings suggests that relativistic causality may place constraints on the available parameter space of heavy-ion collision simulations when factored into more thorough statistical analyses.